atrocore/atrocore/README.md

 Please [contact us](https://www.atrocore.com/contact), if you want to know more.

-## What Are the Advantages of Using It?

-* API-first development approach
+## Why Developers Choose AtroCore?

+* API first architecture with complete REST API coverage, including custom configurations and data models
-* Really quick time-to-market and low implementation costs
+* Rapid development and quick time to market with low implementation costs
-* Highly configurable
+* Highly configurable and adaptable to virtually any business use case
-* Extensible - you can use our or write your own modules
+* Easily extensible through modules, plugins, and custom development
-* Open source (licensed under GPLv3), free with some Premium Modules
+* Open source (GPLv3 licensed) with a free core and optional Premium Modules
-* REST API everything, incl. your custom configurations
+* Flexible data model that can be tailored without modifying the core code
-* Web-based and platform independent
+* Web based and platform independent
-* Based on modern technologies
+* Built on modern, proven technologies and development standards
-* Good code quality
-* Modern mobile-friendly UI
+* Clean, maintainable, and well structured codebase
+* Modern, responsive, and mobile friendly user interface
-* Easy to install, maintain and support.
+* Easy to install, maintain, upgrade, and support
+* Seamless integration with third party systems through REST APIs and webhooks
+* Suitable for building custom business applications, data management solutions, and integration platforms
+* Scalable architecture for projects ranging from small implementations to enterprise deployments

 ## Requirements